Trick (2000 TV series): Trick The Movie: Psychic Battle Royale (2010)

 In a remote village, a battle royale is held between many spiritualists to find the successor for shaman Kamahaeri.
 Ueda is asked to go to the village to uncover any frauds within the participants.
 Yamada participates in the battle herself, hoping to win money and recognition.
 As the battle progresses, participants get murdered one by one by a fellow participant who claims to be a real spiritualist.

 Trick the Movie: Last Stage (2014)

 Filming began on July 5, 2013 in Kuching, Malaysia.
-The trade company employee Shinichi (Noriyuki Higashiyama) recommends to Naoko (Yukie Nakama) and Jiro (Hiroshi Abe) to go to a beautiful place abroad.
+The trade company employee Shinichi (Noriyuki Higashiyama) recommends to Yamada and Ueda to go to a beautiful place abroad.
 There, Naoko and Jiro meets tribal shaman (Kiko Mizuhara) and unravel her tricks.

-Feature-Length Specials
+Feature-length specials

 Trick Shinsaku Special (2005)

 Ueda joins other professors to debunk a spiritualist, Midorikawa Shouko, who claims she knows when people will die.
 The professors die one by one.

 Introduction of Yabe's Otaku assistant, Akiba.